GeorgiosIoannouCoder/movierate-frontend/README.md

 1. Get a free Streaming Availability API Key at [https://rapidapi.com/movie-of-the-night-movie-of-the-night-default/api/streaming-availability](https://rapidapi.com/movie-of-the-night-movie-of-the-night-default/api/streaming-availability). (for getting Streaming Services)

 1. Get a free Mailtap API Username and Password at [https://mailtrap.io/signin](https://mailtrap.io/signin). (for sending emails during production.
-Use Brevo for deployment)
+Switch to **Brevo** for deployment.)

 1. Get a free Cloudinary Username, API Key, and API Secret at [https://cloudinary.com](https://cloudinary.com). (for uploading and storing images and videos)